 Lay Off The Shampoo

-The takeaway here is you are probably washing your hair to much.
+You're probably washing your hair too much.

 Why is this a no-no?